Ikennaodinye/SQL_final_project/starting_with_questions.md

 SQL Queries:
-SELECT a.country, a.city, AVG(p.orderedquantity)AS Avgorderedquantity
+<br>SELECT a.country, a.city, AVG(p.orderedquantity)AS Avgorderedquantity
 FROM allsessions a
 JOIN products p
 ON a.productsku = p.sku